Getting to Portillo

 Where is Ski Portillo?

-Ski Portillo is 164 kilometres (102 miles – 2 hours) northeast of Santiago Chile on the Ruta 60.
+Ski Portillo is 164 km (102 miles – 2 hours) northeast of Santiago Chile on the Ruta 60.
 Way up high in the Andes Mountains not far from Cerro Aconcagua, Portillo is on the main highway to Mendoza Argentina.
 The ski resort is only 6km from the Argentina border and a kilometre from the Chile customs station at Los Libertadores.
 The town of Los Andes is 63km to the west of the Portillo Ski Resort.

 Getting To Portillo Chile